zlatirl/Universalis-Ingame-Tool/README.md

 ### Development

-This plguin is built on the Dalamud Plugin framework.
+This plugin is built on the Dalamud Plugin framework.
 To either contribute or make your own plugin:

 For this plugin:
   1. Clone the repository